ProtonMail Reviews& Product Details

-ProtonMail is an individual/family plan that offers you superior features compared to the other individual plans.
-The plan came into existence in 2014 when crowdfunding contributors made this tool a possibility.
+ProtonMail is an individual/family plan offering superior features compared to other projects.
+The plan came into existence in 2014 when crowdfunding contributors made this tool possible.
 Its pricing starts at $30 per month and $288 per year.
 The visionary users get access to all the features.
 Additionally, they also get access to early access services and features.
-So, if you are someone who likes to try out new things in email technology, you can go with the Visionary plan.
+So, if you like to try out new things in email technology, you can go with the Visionary plan.

-Here, you get access to six uses with a total of 20 GB of storage.
+Here, you get access to six uses with 20 GB of storage.
 You also get 50 addresses and priority support.
 The messages per day and labels/folders are set to unlimited.
 As for custom domains, you get 10.
 In terms of features, you get everything, including:

 - Email filters

 - Migration tools